“But if you are patient, and you wait long enough,

 After several failed attempts to build support among the would-be volunteers, Wilma’s partner, Charlie Soap sought advice from his grandfather about how to encourage the people of these communities to overcome their fear of the assistance that was being offered to them.
 Charlie’s grandfather, himself not many generations removed from the forced removal of the Trail of Tears, shared with his grandson the story of the wounded dog.

 “Have you ever heard the story of the wounded dog?
 When a dog is wounded, it will retreat to the safest place that it can find…maybe behind a rock, or underneath the porch of a house.
-If you try to reach out to that wounded dog, even though your intentions are good, the dog is likely to bare its teach and grown at you.
+If you try to reach out to that wounded dog, even though your intentions are good, the dog is likely to bare its teach and growl at you.
 If you get too close, the dog may even bite you.
 But, if you are patient and you wait long enough, that dog will eventually come out from under the porch.”

 Wilma and Charlie began to travel throughout the communities of Bell and Oak Ridge, asking the people what they could do to help, and spending their days doing odd jobs for the people in the community.
 In time, both communities would learn to trust again, and would come together to install the 18 miles of water line that is still bringing clean water into those communities today.